OsbornePro/BTPS-SecPack/docs/index.rst

 **SERVER CERTIFICATE INFO:**

-The certificate thumbprint value that you are going to need in **"Group Policy Setting 1"** below is from your internal domains Private Key Infrastructure (PKI).
+The certificate thumbprint value that you are going to need in **"Group Policy Setting 1"** below, is from your internal domains Private Key Infrastructure (PKI).
 This value will vary as these values are unique to the certificate.
 The Root Certificate Authority (CA) assigns certificates to your devices.
 When a device receives a certificate, it gets assigned under the Root CA's certificate.
 This creates what is called a Certificate Chain.
-If it helps to see this represented in a directory tree format, it would look something like the below tree structure.
+If it helps to see this represented in a directory tree format, view the below tree structure.
 Your domain would not have an Intermediate CA most likely but I included it for the visual.

 * Root CA Certificate <-- *This is the certificate thumbprint you need*
     * Intermediate CA Certificate
         * Assigned Device Certificate
         * Assigned Device Certificate <-- *This certificate's thumbprint gets assigned to port 5986 on the client device*

-Add a friendly name to your WinRM over HTTPS servers certificate.
-I do this because the code that performs a lookup operation on some OS versions of Windows doesn't know how to retrieve the friendly name of a certificate in a PKCS#7 file.
+Add a friendly name to your WinRM over HTTPS server's certificate.
+I do this because the code that performs a lookup operation on some OS versions of Windows does not know how to retrieve the friendly name of a certificate in a PKCS#7 file.

 **REFERENCE:** https://docs.microsoft.com/en-us/troubleshoot/iis/error-install-certificate